California floater mussel (Anodonta californiensis)

 Physical description

 California floater is a bivalved freshwater mollusk.
 They have an oblong or ovoid shape, and they are up to 5 inches long.
 Their thin shell varies in color, including greenish-yellow, yellow-brown, light brown, or black.
 The posterior dorsal margin of the shell may have an upraised structure, forming a "wing."
-For more details (including photos), see the Xerces Society’s guide to Freshwater Mussels of the Pacific Northwest.
+For more details (including photos), see the Xerces Society’s guide to Freshwater Mussels of the Pacific Northwest (PDF).

 Taxonomic notes: Recent genetic research suggests that the California and winged floaters belong to a single clade, and that this clade exhibits basin-specific substructuring and may contain at least six distinct groups.
 A clade is a group of organisms that share a common ancestry.
 However, before new species or genus level designations are made, the taxonomy for the entire Unionidae family needs to be resolved.